Italian frigate Perseo: Italian service

 The ship initially built for the Italian Navy and was named Perseo with a pennant of F 566.
 The ship was laid down on 28 February 1977, was launched on 12 July 1978 by the shipyard Riva Trigoso and commissioned in the Italian Navy on 1 March 1980.

 At the beginning of the 1980s the ship took part, in September 1982, in the ITALCON mission for peace operations in Lebanon, as part of the UN mission UNIFIL.
 At the end of the decade the ship was then engaged in the Persian Gulf, during the Iran-Iraq conflict.
 Sailing in hostile waters are very dangerous and the Italian motor ship Jolly Rubino, attacked by the Iranian, this prompted the Navy to send a contingent to the area, made up of frigates, logistic units and minesweepers engaged in escort operations on the ship merchant and landmine clearance.

 In 2003, Perseo was decommissioned and transferred to the Navy of Peru.

 Peruvian service

 She was commissioned on 31 October 2005.
 For its commissioning process, Coronel Bolognesi sailed from the port of La Spezia in the Mediterranean Sea, across the Atlantic Ocean and into the Pacific Ocean via the Panama Canal, and south to its base in Callao.

+On 30 September 2021, Bolognesi successfully test fired the Exocet MM40 Block 3 anti-ship missile for the first time since its introduction to Peruvian Navy in 2016.